storacha/specs/w3-ucan.md

 Enclosing [UCAN] [time-bounds] MUST be interpreted as the time frame within which an authorized issuer is able to exercise revocation on behalf of the [authority].
 More simply it is a mechanism to limit an issuers ability to perform revocation on behalf of the [authority].

-### Revocation Revocation

-It is RECOMMENDED to treat revocations permanent.
-Even though enclosing [UCAN] could be revoked it MUST NOT be interpreted as revocation of the revocation.

-Enclosing [UCAN] revocation offers a mechanism to revoke authorization that [authority] MAY have given to another principal to revoke [UCAN]s on their behalf.

 [UCAN]:https://github.com/ucan-wg/spec/blob/692e8aab59b763a783fe1484131c3f40d997b69a/README.md
 [DID]:https://www.w3.org/TR/did-core/
 [link]:https://ipld.io/docs/schemas/features/links/